 Tropes associated with Letterman's career as a whole:

-- Badass Beard: Has had one ever since leaving The Late Show.
+- Badass Beard: He had one during the 2007-08 Writers Guild Strike, and another ever since leaving The Late Show.

 - Early-Bird Cameo: His network television debut was as a pit reporter at the Indianapolis 500 in 1971.

 - The Eponymous Show: Letterman's first morning show on NBC was The David Letterman Show.
 But even today, his various incarnations are all lumped together under his name (e.g. "[X] was on David Letterman last night").

 - Game Show:

 - Dave appeared on many games from about 1975-80, and occasionally said "Not a match, the board goes back." on Late Night and Late Show when a joke falls flat.
 He's also done several parodies, which you can watch on the Game Show Appearance page.